 \section{Conclusion}

-In this paper, we present an adaptive sampling framework that unifies densification and pruning for 3D Gaussian Splatting via a probabilistic Metropolis-Hastings scheme.
+We present an adaptive sampling framework that unifies densification and pruning for 3D Gaussian Splatting via a probabilistic Metropolis-Hastings scheme.
 The importance-weighted sampler automatically targets visually or geometrically critical regions while avoiding redundancy.
-We derive a new and concise probabilistic formulation that links proposals to scene importance, ensuring faster convergence without sacrificing accuracy.
+We derive a new, concise probabilistic formulation that links proposals to scene importance, enabling faster convergence without sacrificing accuracy.
 Our experiments show that our method matches or surpasses state-of-the-art quality with fewer Gaussians, and our method’s simplicity invites further advances in 3D scene representation.